Treaty of Painted Post

 Erected 1966 by Civic Organizations, Ingersoll-Rand and Citizens of Painted Post, N.Y.

 Location.
 42° 9.463′ N, 77° 5.662′ W. Marker is in Painted Post, New York, in Steuben County.
 Marker is on Water Street west of Hamilton Street (New York State Route 417), on the left when traveling west.
-Click for map.
+Touch for map.
 Marker is at or near this postal address: 117 West Water Street, Painted Post NY 14870, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Village of Painted Post Comeback '72 Urban Renewal Project (within shouting distance of this marker); Painted Post Memorial (within shouting distance of this marker); The First Baptist Church of Painted Post (within shouting distance of this marker); Civil War Memorial (about 600 feet away, measured in a direct line); Routes of the Armies of General John Sullivan and General James Clinton
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Village of Painted Post Comeback '72 Urban Renewal Project (within shouting distance of this marker); Painted Post Memorial (within shouting

 Also see . . .

 2. We Are Neither on One Side or the Other.
-(Submitted on November 29, 2015, by William Fischer, Jr. of Fort Scott, Kansas.)
+(Submitted on November 29, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.)